 Bees on Your Property?

-Because of the still expanding presence of Africanized honey bees in Florida, it is state recommendation that all feral honey bee colonies (not managed by beekeepers) nesting in close proximity to areas frequented by people or domestic animals be eradicated by a licensed and insured Pest Control Operator (PCO) or removed by a registered beekeeper for purposes of public safety.
-Because eradication or removal is a state recommendation, we will not remove the bees for you.
-We will provide you with lists of licensed pest control operators and registered beekeepers in your area who perform the services.
-We will also provide a considerable amount of information about Africanized bees around the home at afbee.com, by phone or email.
+There is a presence of Africanized honey bees in Florida and it is state recommendation that nuisance feral honey bee colonies (not managed by beekeepers) nesting in close proximity to areas frequented by people or domestic animals be removed by a beekeeper registered by the state of Florida or eradicated by a licensed and insured Pest Control Operator (PCO) for purposes of public safety.
+The university or the state cannot remove the bees for you.
+It is the responsibility of the property owner to have the bees removed.
+We will provide you with a list of registered beekeepers and licensed pest control operators in your area who can perform these services.
+We will also provide a considerable amount of information about Africanized bees here, by phone, or by email.

 The Bees Seem Calm...